 Though the special initiative has ended, momentum for reimagining doctoral education has only intensified, both at the University of Washington and around the country.
 This year, the Simpson Center is supporting a graduate research cluster led by humanities doctoral students titled “Reimagining the Dissertation in the 21st Century.”
 These students are considering an array of potential audiences for their dissertation research, developing strategies to reach those audiences through experimental forms, and documenting their work in a road map for future dissertation writers.
 They are reaching forward, breaking new ground for themselves, and working together for the benefit of the next generation of humanities scholars.

-Rachel Arteaga is Associate Director of the Simpson Center and Associate Program Director for Reimagining the Humanities PhD and Reaching New Publics, a public scholarship program generously funded by The Andrew W. Mellon Foundation.
-In these roles, she works closely with the faculty Director and in collaboration with all members of the Simpson Center staff on the development, implementation, and assessment of academic projects, initiatives, and programs central to its mission.
+Rachel Arteaga is Associate Director of the Simpson Center.
+In this role, she works closely with the faculty Director and in collaboration with all members of the Simpson Center staff on the development, implementation, and assessment of academic projects, initiatives, and programs central to its mission.
 Rachel is also a main point of contact for institutional partners in the region, particularly for questions pertaining to the development of new models for doctoral education and professionalization across sectors in the humanities.